anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <p align="center"><b>Table 4-2:</b> Predefined Compute flavours.</p>

-> _*These compute flavours are intended to be used for transitional purposes and VNF vendors are expected to consume smaller flavours and adopt micro server’s designs for their VNFs_
+> _*These compute flavours are intended to be used for transitional purposes and VNF vendors are expected to consume smaller flavours and adopt micro server's designs for their VNFs_

 <a name="4.2"></a>
 ## 4.2 Network Interface Specifications